 Each pupil receives a target grade based upon KS2 SATS and other relevant data.
 All targets are highly aspirational and aim to place our pupils in the top 5% of schools for progress.

-If a minus is awarded, indicating underachievement, an intervention code is also assigned.
+If a pupil is ‘below expected’, indicating underachievement, an intervention code is also assigned.
 This indicates what a pupil will need to do to reach their target and normally involves attending intervention classes after school or completing an additional assessment.
 This information is sent home in the form of a letter.

 Any pupil who is performing above expectation in a significant number of subjects receives a Certificate of Commendation that is presented in assembly.
 Any pupil who is below expectation across a number of subjects will be identified by the Pastoral Leader and may be put on report or regular after school study sessions.